IngSW24/easymotion/README.md

 docker compose exec webapp npm install package-name
 ```

 You can also use `docker compose attach [container-name]` to attach you shell to a specific container.
-This avoids having to rebuild a docker image everytime a dependency was installed.

 If you need to run specific commands in the services without starting them up (for example, to install new dependencies), you can do: